 Coursera is a paid online education tool.
 Students choose between courses, specializations, and degree programs.
-Subjects include data science, computer science, math & logic, humanities, and more.
+Subjects include data science, computer science, marketing, design, and more.
 The courses are a mix of recorded video lectures, assignments, and community discussion forums, which teach a new skill in 4-6 weeks.
 Students finish these with a digital, shareable certificate.

 Here is an example of the shareable certificate: